 I’ve been where you are now.

 More than 25 years ago, I realised that something had to change.
-My unhappiness stemmed from feeling fat and frumpy.
+My stressful job and inappropriate coping techniques saw me pile on the pounds; my unhappiness stemmed from feeling fat and frumpy.
 I was miserable in my own skin, feeling nothing like the person I could be, and my choices weren’t helping.

 A chance remark about acceptance or change lead me to take That First Step.
 Maybe the one you’re contemplating now.